brianferrell787/Literature-review-of-knowledge-discovery-and-data-mining-concepts/README.md

 ## 3. A Few Useful Things to Know About Machine Learning
 [Paper](https://homes.cs.washington.edu/~pedrod/papers/cacm12.pdf)

+1: Discretization techniques transform continuous/numerical attributes to discrete/nominal ones in order to represent the data in a simplified concise manner.
+The main motivation of this paper is to survey these methods in order to reduce issues and confusion found in defining discretization properties as well as establishing a formal categorization method.
+The author's provide a theoretical approach by classifying properties pointed out in previous research, as well as an empirical one where they conduct supervised classification experiments with the most representative and newest discretizers, different classifiers, and a large number of data sets.
+For the experimental part of the paper, they use 30 discretizers, 6 classification methods, 40 datasets, and compare accuracy and Cohen’s kappa measures across all of the classification problems.
+The authors provide related work on improving and analyzing discretization techniques, a review of the criteria for building a discretization method, a discussion of their experimental framework and the results found within them.
+Their experiment was setup such that the discretization methods would be used on the 40 datasets, and then to evaluate the differences in performances they used the six classifiers (C4.5, DataSqueezer, KNN, Naive Bayes, PUBLIC, and Ripper) to measure the successfulness of the application.
+In conclusion, the authors observe they cannot label a single discretizer as the “best” because it depends on the problem at hand; however, this study gives the tools to help researchers find the most appropriate approach for their problem.

+2.1: Authors claim that classic discretizers such as EqualWidth, EqualFrequency, 1R, ID3, CADD, Bayesian, and Cluster Analysis are not as good as they should be, considering the improvements made on them over the years.

+2.2: Authors claim that FUSINTER, ChiMerge, CAIM, and Modified Chi2 offer excellent performances considering all types of classifiers.

+2.3: Authors claim that PKID, FFD are suitable methods for lazy and Bayesian learning and CACC, Distance, and MODL are good choices in rule induction learning.

+3: In agreement with claim 2.2 the authors (Tari et. al) compare various discretization techniques and their impact on a different type of classifier than the ones in the summarized paper above (Multi-Objective Classification Algorithm for Imbalanced data).
+The main objective was to determine which discretization technique helped with predicting bronchopulmonary cancer.
+They found ID3 seemed to be better suited for their problem (which is in disagreement with claim 2.1) but that FUSINTER and CAIM were still leading performers for at least 2 of their datasets.
+In addition, Thaiphan et. al ran a similar study as the proposed review paper on 20 data sets but just for decision trees and found that MDLP was the best overall followed by ChiMerge, FUSINTER;
+however, they found that Modified Chi2 and CAIM are not really suitable for Decision Trees.

+[1] Tari, Sara, et al. "Impact of the Discretization of VOCs for Cancer Prediction Using a Multi-Objective Algorithm."
+International Conference on Learning and Intelligent Optimization.
+Springer, Cham, 2020.

+[2] Thaiphan, Rattayagon, and Thimaporn Phetkaew.
+"Comparative analysis of discretization algorithms on decision tree."
+2018 IEEE/ACIS 17th International Conference on Computer and Information Science (ICIS).
+IEEE, 2018.

 ## 4. A Survey of Discretization Techniques: Taxonomy and Empirical Analysis in Supervised Learning
 [Paper](https://ieeexplore.ieee.org/document/6152258)